shufurudin/shufurudin/README.md

 🔁 Working hard for change the career!

 👀 I’m interested in computing, games and learn all the things about it!<br>
-🌱 I’m currently learning HTML5 and CSS.<br>
+🌱 I’m currently learning JS and Angular.<br>
 💞️ I think I'm noob for cooperate, but just for now!

 ### Connect with me!